donejs/donejs/docs/guides/generator.md

 @body

 If you have used `donejs add nw` or `donejs add cordova` to create a [desktop- or mobile version](https://donejs.com/Features.html#section=section_iOS_Android_andDesktopBuilds) of your application you already used a DoneJS generator.
-Generators are [npm](https://www.npmjs.com/) modules with a name starting with `donejs-` (e.g. [donejs-cordova](https://www.npmjs.com/package/donejs-cordova) for `donejs add cordova`) that provide a [Yeoman](http://yeoman.io/) generator.
+Generators are [npm](https://www.npmjs.com/) modules that provide a [Yeoman](http://yeoman.io/) generator that adds functionality to your application.

 In this guide we will create [donejs-jshint](https://www.npmjs.com/package/donejs-jshint), a DoneJS generator that adds [JSHint](http://jshint.com/), a JavaScript code quality tool and an [.editorconfig](http://editorconfig.org/) file which helps text editors and IDEs to define and maintain a consistent coding style.
-Once published to NPM we will be able to run:
+It will also update the `npm test` script to run JSHint with our tests.
+We can run the generator with:

 ```
 $ donejs add jshint